Bronchitis is an infection of the main airways of the lungs (bronchi), causing them to become irritated and inflamed.

 When to see your GP

-Most cases of bronchitis can be treated easily at home with rest, non-steroidal anti-inflammatory drugs (NSAIDs) and plenty of fluids.
+Most cases of acute bronchitis can be easily treated at home with rest, non-steroidal anti-inflammatory drugs (NSAIDs) and plenty of fluids.

 You only need to see your GP if your symptoms are severe or unusual – for example, if: